Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds: Related Work

-\subsection{Dynamic filter networks}
+\subsection{Dynamic Filter Networks}

 DFN \cite{jia2016dynamic} introduces a new framework that can generate dynamic filters depending on the input.
 It uses an extra network to output the parameters of filters for every position of the input and enables adaptive feature extraction.
-ECC \cite{simonovsky2017dynamic} extents dynamic filters to graph and demonstrates the effectiveness on point cloud classification.
-To incorporate more information in the neighbour regions, LS-DFN \cite{wu2018dynamic} generates weights with larger receptive fields using dynamic sampling convolution.
+ECC \cite{simonovsky2017dynamic} extends dynamic filters to graph and demonstrates the effectiveness on point cloud classification.
+To incorporate more information in the neighbouring regions, LS-DFN \cite{wu2018dynamic} generates weights with larger receptive fields using dynamic sampling convolution.
 Tang et al. \cite{tang2019learning} propose to take image features as the guidance to generate the weights used for depth completion.
 To reduce the GPU memory consumption, they factorize the dynamic convolution into channel-wise and cross-channel convolution.
-We share the same philosophy with these methods to dynamically generate position-specific filters, but we treat the problem in a different way.
-In our approach, the kernel space is decomposed into shared part and dynamic part.
-To make the filters easier to learn and reduce memory usage, we treat the dynamic part as the combination of several principle components.
+Recent works \cite{yang2019condconv,chen2020dynamic} use attention mechanism to dynamically compose the convolutional kernels.
+They adopt the global pooling over the spatial dimension to generate channel-wise aggregation and use fully-connected layers to generate the attention over different kernels.
+We share the similar philosophy with these methods to dynamically generate filters according to the input, but we treat the problem in a different way.
+Different from the methods \cite{jia2016dynamic,simonovsky2017dynamic,wu2018dynamic,tang2019learning} that directly generate the parameters of the kernel, in our approach, the generation of dynamic kernels is decomposed into the prediction of several coefficients of traditional kernels.
+We use an auxiliary network to learn these coefficients based on local semantic context and perform position-dependent convolution to adapt to the variance on feature maps. \cite{yang2019condconv,chen2020dynamic} model the input-level dynamics and ignore the variance on different positions of the feature maps, while we focus on the variance in the spatial dimension on the feature maps and generate position-dependent kernels.